Porsil/planet-match/README.md

 -   **Statistics**

     -   At the top of the game area, the statistics of the current game are displayed.
-This shows the user the number of attemps made, and how many planets have been matched out of the 8 possible matches.
+This shows the user the number of attempts made, and how many planets have been matched out of the 8 possible matches.

 ![stats](assets/read-me-docs/stats.png)